 The Drummond Report makes me think of the old, school yard game of hopscotch.
 We the people, hop from one place to another, always on one foot.
 We strive to balance as we stoop to pick up the token that belongs to us.

 We wonder, is this report a scenario of the possible, or a cloaking device, to frighten everybody sufficiently that anything less than the cuts forecast will seem like paradise.
-Drummond tells us correcting identified inefficiencies will leave us with a better product and a balanced budget.
+Drummond tells us correcting identified inefficiencies will leave us with a better real viagra without prescription product and a balanced budget.
 Health and education are the biggest spenders to they are targets.

 Transfer payments to municipalities might be a place to eliminate administrative costs of two layers of local government but political will is needed for that to happen.
 Drummond identifies “gross inefficiencies” in health care so we wonder why the LHINs didn’t address them.
 Perhaps the LHINs, a second layer of health administration is one of the things we can do without.
 The cost of their staff and consultants is an item on the debt side.
 Volunteer hospital boards cost less.

 Isn’t it passing strange that Drummond recommends closing one casino here, just as a new casino is envisaged on Toronto’s lakefront?
 We can accommodate all the Toronto people here, just give us GO train service.

 Drummond finds we have under-invested in infrastructure – Duh.
 We also are accused of under-valuing our resources.
 We don’t pay full costs for water and energy.
 This is a puzzle because as we are encouraged to conserve we have so much electrical power we pay the States to take it.
 All the while we contemplate wind and solar farms.